ucsf-web-services/ucsf_www.ucsf.edu_tests/README.md

 If we want to convert the tests to automated tests as some point, using this structure should simplify the process.

-Tests are “features”.
-Go to https://github.com/johnkealy/ucsf_www.ucsf.edu_tests/blob/master/behat/features/banner_navigation.feature to see an example of this.
+Tests are “features”. /behat/features/main_navigation.feature to see an example of this.

 If you write a test place @TBI above the scenario.
 That means “To  Be Implemented”.
 In other words, the test isn’t automated yet.
 When we automate we will remove the template.